- Best-in-class Retina display

 What is the MacBook Pro 13-inch?

-The Macbook Pro 13-inch is the more portable option and aimed at creatives that need a powerhouse mobile workstation.
 It features improved specs on last year’s model and a revamped keyboard, which should hopefully address some of the issues experienced by buyers of the 2017 models.

 Apple’s True Tone software, which dynamically adjusts screen colour temperature to better fit with the ambient light of your surroundings, features in this year’s lineup.
 Plus, the presence of Apple’s voice-activated assistant, Siri, also points towards greater accessibility.